chetanya-shrimali/python-flask-apache2-server/README.md

 ## Table of Contents
+These are All the things required to compelete the project.
 1. Start a new server on Digital Ocean.
 2. SSH into the server.
 3. Update all currently installed packages.